 Governor's Budget Proposal - "at the request" legislation.
 See the summary here.

 Assembly Committee and Senate Committee on Budget, respectively.

-NEW ACTION: LEGISLATIVE ANALYST OFFICE (LAO): The updated fiscal analysis for February 20, 2024, can be found here.
-The analysis shows a \$78 billion State Budget Deficit.
+LEGISLATIVE ANALYST OFFICE (LAO): The updated fiscal analysis for February 20, 2024, can be found here.
+It shows a \$78 billion State Budget Deficit.